Jesper-Larsson/Jesper-Larsson/README.md

 <h3>:wave: Hello!</h3>
 🙋‍♂️ My name is Jesper Larsson.
 Welcome to my Github profile.
 </br>
-:books: I'm studying Computer Engineering at KTH Royal Institute of Technology.
+:books: Graduated Computer Engineering at KTH Royal Institute of Technology 2021.
 </br>
-💻 Here I post some of my school projects and personal projects.
-More will come soon.
+💻 Here I post some of my projects.
 </br>
 🙏
 Thank you for visiting my profile!